 There is a $50 fee to participate in Chess Club

 Chess Club is coordinated by Mrs Leisa Lenihan.

-In addition, Chess will be offered to all Year 4 boys as part of their Friday afternoon activities at the beginning of Term 3.
+In addition, Chess is offered to all Year 4 boys as part of their Friday afternoon activities.
 Year 4 Chess coordinator is Mr Lawrie Gordon.